Skip to content

 What is Attachment in Childhood?

-Attachment in childhood is the relationship formed between a very young child and primary caregiver.
-This relationship is the foundation a child uses in approaching relationships across the lifespan.
+Attachment in childhood is the relationship between a child and their primary caregivers.

 Symptoms of Attachment Concerns in Children